Aman vs Four Seasons vs Rosewood, Which Luxury Brand Fits Your Trip? comparison hero

 Coverage

-30+ properties — Hong Kong, Beverly Hills, Mayakoba (Mexico), Castiglion del Bosco (Tuscany), Phnom Penh, Luang Prabang, London, Munich
+around 30 hotels in some 20 countries, including Hong Kong, Beverly Hills, Mayakoba (Mexico), Castiglion del Bosco (Tuscany), Phnom Penh, Luang Prabang, London, Munich

 Ideal for: Travellers who privilege locale-and-cultural-integration over brand consistency; design-and-architecture travellers; honeymooners and anniversary travellers seeking distinct-property register